AbeTavarez/CommandBlog/README.md

 ## Overview

-_**CommandBlog** is a Chat App web application build with privacy and security in mind.
-Sign-up with your e-mail and start sharing messages with your friends.
-Create group chats with your friends in a secure and private enviroment.
-This can be very useful when dealing with confidential information._
+_**CommandBlog** is a Blog web application build with privacy and security in mind.
+Sign-up with your e-mail and start sharing with the world._

 <br>

 ## MVP

-_**CommandBlog** Application allow the User to sign-up using their personal email and password.
+_**CommandBlog** An user should be able to signup using a personal email and password.
-After the User has been authenticated he or she can start sending messages to other Users._
+After the user has succesfully created an acccount, the user can create and share new articles._

 <br>